nokia/SReXperts/hackathon/activities/srlinux-b-gnoi/README.md

 ## Practical scenarios with gNOI

-Now that you are an expert on gNOI, let's start using gNOI for some real world scenarios.
+Now that you are an gNOI expert, let's see how gNOI is used in some real-world scenarios.

 ### Configuration Backups